 As far as whom to retain, it is important that you find a highly skilled investigator with a proven track record.
-Ask other senior HR professionals for their recommendations, as well and the employment law
+Ask other senior HR professionals for their recommendations, as well and the employment lawyer you work with.

 Janice Rubin is co-founding partner of the Toronto-based employment law firm Rubin Thomlinson LLP.